 - Identify the skills gaps to be addressed by the next generation of finance leaders.

-- Assist CFO job applicant to become a self-aware candidate with a proper development plan.
+- Assist CFO job applicants to become self-aware candidates with a proper development plan.

 - Help first-time CFOs to become more impactful within your role.